Allonck/MAS-Skippers-codes/README.md

 * Headers are preserved in all outputs to support DS9 visualization (-mosaic iraf) and only modifies the keyword DATASEC.

-* The pipeline is modular and intended for further extension in the near future (e.g., cosmic ray rejection, gain correction).
+* The pipeline is modular and intended for further extension in the near future (e.g. decorrelation, photometry, astrometry).

 ---
 ## Credits